Understanding Eczema and Effective Care

 - Protect: Antioxidants against free radicals

-- Strengths: Probiotic enzymes for the skin microbiome
+- Strengthen: Probiotic ferments for the skin microbiome

-Healthy skin and a healthy planet go hand in hand.
-Studies show that many conventional skin care products not only harm the environment but can also worsen skin irritations.
+Healthy skin and a healthy planet belong together.
+Studies show that many conventional skincare products not only harm the environment but can also exacerbate skin irritations.

 Our products are 100% biodegradable and come in recyclable glass packaging.
-This saves you an average of 200g of plastic packaging per year and reduces your carbon footprint by 2.3kg.
+This saves you an average of 200g of plastic packaging per year and reduces your CO₂ footprint by 2.3 kg.

-Experts confirm: Natural, sustainably produced skin care products are not only more environmentally friendly, but also more skin-friendly and more cost-effective in the long run.
-Further information on proactive therapies for atopic dermatitis can be found at mein-allergie-portal.com .
+Experts confirm: Natural, sustainably produced skincare products are not only more environmentally friendly but also more skin-friendly and ultimately more cost-effective.
+Further information on proactive therapies for atopic dermatitis can be found on mein-allergie-portal.com.

-Our experience shows that documenting the healing process is extremely helpful.
-This not only motivates patients but also helps them find the optimal care routine.
+Our experience shows that documenting the healing process is immensely helpful.
+This not only motivates but also helps to find the optimal care routine.

 - Photographic documentation (weekly, same lighting conditions)

-Treating eczema without cortisone is not only possible, but often even more sustainable and skin-friendly.
-With the right combination of natural active ingredients, consistent application, and a holistic approach, you can improve your skin health in the long term while also contributing to environmental protection.
+Treating eczema without cortisone is not only possible but often more sustainable and skin-friendly.
+With the right combination of natural active ingredients, consistent application, and a holistic approach, you can improve your skin health long-term and simultaneously contribute to environmental protection.

-Remember: every skin is unique, and what works for others may not necessarily work for you.
-Give natural treatments at least 4-6 weeks to take full effect.
-Your skin—and our planet—will thank you.
+Remember: Every skin is unique, and what works for others may not automatically work for you.
+Give natural treatment methods at least 4-6 weeks to fully develop their effect.
+Your skin – and our planet – will thank you.

 Frequently Asked Questions